 With an entry-level free community account that supports tests from 50 virtual users, LoadRunner is available even to the newest website owners.
 However, if you scale it up to high levels the cost rises exponentially.

-This Cloud-based service also offers the use of an Integrated Development Environment for unit tests.
+This Cloud-based solution also offers the use of an Integrated Development Environment for unit tests.
 It supports a wide range of application environments including Web, Mobile, WebSockets, Citrix, Java, .NET, and much more.
-Be aware that LoadRUnner can be pretty complex and has a steep learning curve.
+Be aware that LoadRunner can be pretty complex and has a steep learning curve.

 Compared to what we’ve shown so far, Loader is a much simpler and more basic tool.
 Its free plan supports load testing with up to 10,000 virtual users which is enough for most moderate traffic websites.